CoderDojo-Content/Intermediate-HTML-CSS/en/developer-tools.md

 10. Have a scroll through the **Elements** panel and see if you can locate other elements you recognise from your own code.
 They should become highlighted on your webpage as you move over the code with your mouse.
 When you click an element, its style rules will be shown on the right.
  * click on the tiny grey triangles to expand elements that have more code inside them.
 11. Remember, all these changes are **temporary**.
 When you reload the page or re-run your code, it will all reset.
 12. You can use the Developer Tools to check out the code on other websites too!
 Why not go to www.Google.com (***TODO:*** soy link), right click and Inspect.
 See if you understand any of the code you see.
-Make some changes to the CSS
+You can even make temporary changes!
+It's not going to change the website itself They are only **local** (in your browser), which means only you see it.